shapeshed/shapeshed.com/content/posts/photoshop_101_path_and_direct_selection_tools.md

-{
-  "slug": "photoshop-101-path-and-direct-selection-tools",
-  "title": "Photoshop 101 - Path and Direct Selection Tools", "date": "2007-02-10T00:00:00+00:00",
++++
+date = "2007-02-10T00:00:00+00:00"
-  "description": "The path and selection tools let you quickly move and manipulate any shape with a path.
-Part of the workhorse tools of Photoshop they will let you shift and change shapes quickly.", "tags": [
+description = "The path and selection tools let you quickly move and manipulate any shape with a path.
+Part of the workhorse tools of Photoshop they will let you shift and change shapes quickly." slug = "photoshop-101-path-and-direct-selection-tools" tags = ["Photoshop", "Photoshop 101"] title = "Photoshop 101 - Path and Direct Selection Tools"

-    "Photoshop",
-    "Photoshop 101"
-  ]
-}
++++

 ## Not very sexy but very useful